minorg/minorgordon.net/projects/snomed-ct.md

 <!-- Hodgson, R.; Polikoff, I. SNOMED-CT Expo 2020—SNOMED-CT-SHAPES: A Simpler Approach to Working with SNOMED in RDF.
 2020.
 Available online: https://www.youtube.com/watch?v=mrlNn3oYH3k (accessed on 2 June 2023). -->

-SNOMED Clinical Terminology (SNOMED CT) is a comprehensive, multilingual clinical healthcare terminology maintained by SNOMED International, an international non-profit organization.
+SNOMED Clinical Terminology (SNOMED CT) is a comprehensive, multilingual clinical healthcare terminology maintained by [SNOMED International](https://www.snomed.org/), a non-profit organization.
 SNOMED CT is widely used in electronic health records (EHRs) for consistent representation of clinical content.

 Recently there has been increasing demand for SNOMED CT in other contexts, such as [data governance](https://en.wikipedia.org/wiki/Data_governance).
 A number of these applications are underpinned by graph database technology, which is not directly compatible with the tabular format of SNOMED CT releases.